-- 3 credit hours of AFS 6903/ LAS 6943 Development Theory and Practice in Africa and Latin America (cross-cutting overview course that focuses on relevant aspects in each of the four MDP pillars) - 3 MDP required courses (9 additional credit hours), or equivalents, one each in three of the four MDP pillars: social sciences, natural sciences, health sciences, and management skills (the latter may include up to 3 credits of a supervised practicum in development practice, taken as LAS 6940 Tropical Conservation and Development Practicum) - At the PhD level, one additional MDP required course, or equivalent, in the fourth pillar
+- 3 credit hours of AFS 6305 / LAS 6943 Development Theory and Practice in Africa and Latin America (cross-cutting overview course that focuses on relevant aspects in each of the four MDP pillars). - 3 MDP required courses (9 additional credit hours), or equivalents, one each in three of the four MDP pillars: social sciences, natural sciences, health sciences, and management (the latter may include up to 3 credits of a supervised practicum in development practice, taken as LAS 6940 Tropical Conservation and Development Practicum). - At the PhD level, one additional MDP required course, or equivalent, in the fourth pillar.

-To fulfill these requirements, students will select from existing MDP courses or appropriate substitutes approved by the MDP Program: MDP Graduate Coordinator, MDP Coordinator or MDP Director.
+To fulfill these requirements, students will select from existing MDP courses or appropriate substitutes approved by the MDP Graduate Coordinator.
 Substitute courses may be counted from the student's major.